Cragady/common-setups/linux/neovim.md

 Some of the key remappings don't work, and this is likely due to me diverging slightly from how ThePrimeagen sets his env up.

+Some other things may also be whack.
+I may or may not fix this later with a different setup/config.

 ## Installs

 If on Debian, or a Debian based distro you can use `sudo apt-get install neovim`, but the repo does not have latest stable.